 Springfield is a somewhat small town located in the state of Vermont.
 With a population of 9,170 people and two constituent neighborhoods, Springfield is the tenth largest community in Vermont.

-Unlike some towns, Springfield isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Springfield are a mix of both white- and blue-collar jobs.
-Overall, Springfield is a town of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Springfield who work in office and administrative support (13.62%), management occupations (8.98%), and sales jobs (7.53%).
+Springfield is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Overall, Springfield is a town of service providers, sales and office workers, and professionals.
+There are especially a lot of people living in Springfield who work in office and administrative support (11.85%), management occupations (10.13%), and sales jobs (7.48%).

 Residents will find that the town is relatively quiet.
 This is because it is not over-populated, and it has fewer college students, renters, and young children - all of whom can be noisy at times.
 So, if you're looking for a relatively peaceful place to live, Springfield is worth considering.

-The per capita income in Springfield in 2010 was $24,372, which is lower middle income relative to Vermont, and middle income relative to the rest of the US.
-This equates to an annual income of $97,488 for a family of four.
+The per capita income in Springfield in 2010 was $23,726, which is low income relative to Vermont, and middle income relative to the rest of the US.
+This equates to an annual income of $94,904 for a family of four.
 However, Springfield contains both very wealthy and poor people as well.

 The most common language spoken in Springfield is English.
-Other important languages spoken here include French and Spanish.
+Other important languages spoken here include Spanish and French.